alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

 DynamoDB supports a wide variety of programming languages, including [Java](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.Java.html), [.NET](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.NET.html) and [Python](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.Python.html).
 I'm going to use Python in this post, because that's what I'm familiar with, but these ideas can be used in other languages.

-Within DynamoDB, the unit of compute is the *Table*.
+Within DynamoDB, we run all our computing inside *Table*.
 Within a table, operations run within *Rows*.
-Let's write some code to create a table for us, and to assign a row ID that we can use within an individual calculation:
+Let's write some code to create a table for us, and to assign a row ID that we can use to track an individual calculation:

 ```python
 import contextlib